-1. All samples must be submitted with a completed "Tree Disease Diagnostic Form."

-- 2. When submitting samples by mail, either mail them early in the week to avoid weekend layovers or use an overnight service.
-You may also deliver them in person. - 3.
-Samples should be mailed in an appropriate sized box, with padding, or in a padded envelope. - 4.
+- 1. All samples must be submitted with a completed "Tree Disease Diagnostic Form." - 2.
+When submitting samples by mail, have the samples overnighted through either Fedex or UPS, then send us an email letting us know that you have sent us some samples, include pictures of the damage in the email.
+Dr. Lori Eckhardt (eckhalg@auburn.edu) and/or Patricia Gordon (pfg0005@auburn.edu) Do not use USPS, as they do not deliver directly to our building.
+Only ship samples between Monday- Wednesday.
+Samples should be mailed in an appropriately sized box, with padding, or in a padded envelope. - 3.
 If sample is a suspected high-risk pathogen, contact Diagnostic Laboratory personnel for appropriate packaging and mailing instructions.